Dennis Erickson: Wyoming

 On December 2, 1985, Erickson was introduced as the head coach of the Wyoming Cowboys.
 His four-year contract included a base annual salary of $60,000 plus $20,000 from radio and television, and the rent-free use of a home in Laramie.
 The Division I-A Cowboys had just concluded 3–8 season in 1985, tied for seventh in the nine-team WAC.

 Erickson installed his "Air Express" form of the spread offense and led the Cowboys to 3–1 start in September, with road wins at Air Force and Wisconsin.
 Wyoming finished at 6–6 season in 1986, tied for fourth in the WAC with a 4–4 record.
-He left Wyoming without notice after accepting the head coaching job at Washington State in early January.
+Erickson was approached by several teams during the winter.
+When the Washington State job opened up with Jim Walden accepting the head coaching job at Iowa State, Erickson decided to agree to join the Cougars in early January; the news broke out before Erickson could tell his players, which he later stated was among his big regrets.

 Washington State

 When introduced as the head coach of the Washington State Cougars of the Pac-10 on January 7, 1987, Erickson stated that it was his lifelong goal to be the head coach at WSU.
 His contract at WSU in 1987 was a five-year deal at an annual base salary of $70,000, with up to $30,000 from radio, television, and speaking engagements.
 He returned to the Palouse after just 13 months in Wyoming, then led the Cougars to 3–7–1 in his first year, the same record the Cougars had the year before under Jim Walden.
 Erickson turned around the Washington State program quickly, going 9–3 in 1988 with a post-season victory in the Aloha Bowl, WSU's first bowl win since the 1916 Rose Bowl.
 Erickson's continued success led to his hiring by the University of Miami in March 1989, although a week before he stated he was not leaving WSU.